Oihana PHP

 hasKeyValue(array<string|int, mixed>|object $document, string $key[, string $separator = '.' ][, bool|null $isArray = null ]) : bool

-This helper determines if the specified key exists in the given document (array or object).
-It supports nested access via a separator (default is '.') and can optionally force the document type (array or object).
+This helper determines if the specified key exists in the given document (array or object), supporting nested keys using a separator (default is '.').

 If any part of the path does not exist, false is returned.
 This function does not rely on __get() or __isset() magic methods for objects.